dafiti-group/data-and-analytics-training/laboratory/etl/LAB-ETL.md

 15. In the end of the page click `Save` and then click `Build`

-Now your ETL job will be queued and executed, it may take a time to run and you can press `F5` to upate the page and validate the current job status.
+Now your ETL job will be queued and executed, it may take a time to run and you can press `F5` to update the page and validate the current job status.
 Your job may pass by 3 status:

 *`Building` or `Rebuilding`:* Means your Job is queued and waiting to run (the Job wait in the queue because of server limitation or dependencies block)
 *`Running`:* Means your Job is current in execution *`Success`:* Means your Job completed without any error

-> If your job receive any other different status you can click in the `?` icon in right side of the screen to see the description of each status.
+> If your job receives any other different status you can click on the `?` icon on right side of the screen to see the description of each status.

 After the job has completed you can try to query the table you extracted